 Rail ridership is up 60% since 1997.

-A report on 2019 capital needs conducted by Airports Council International – North America found that airports, including both commercial and general aviation, require more than $128 billion in infrastructure upgrades by 2023, with more than 54% of these needs inside aging terminals.
-This is a 28.3% increase in funding needs from its 2017 report.
+A report on 2019 capital needs by Airports Council International – North America found that airports, including both commercial and general aviation, require more than $128 billion in infrastructure upgrades by 2023.
+A 28.3% increase from its 2017 report.

 Over the next 20 years, 94% of the nation’s economic growth will occur in metropolitan areas.